thecarp/dactyl-keyboard/doc/options-nested.md

 #### Parameter <a id="layout-pitch-base">`base`</a>

 An angle in radians.
-Set at a high level, this controls the general front-to-back incline of a key cluster.
+Set at cluster level, this controls the general front-to-back incline of the key cluster.

 #### Parameter <a id="layout-pitch-intrinsic">`intrinsic`</a>

 An angle in radians.
 Intrinsic pitching occurs early in key placement.
 It is typically intended to produce a tactile break between two rows of keys, as in the typewriter-like terracing common on flat keyboards with OEM-profile or similarly angled caps.

-The term “intrinsic” is used here because the key spins roughly around its own center.
-The term should not be confused with intrinsic rotations in the sense that each step is performed on a coordinate system resulting from previous operations.

 #### Parameter <a id="layout-pitch-progressive">`progressive`</a>